ck86/main-bower-files/README.md

 Set this to true to add the main files to your dependencies

 ### filter
-Type: `RegExp` or `function` Default: `null`
+Type: `RegExp` or `function` or `glob` Default: `null`
-You can filter the list of files by a regular expression or a callback function (the first and only argument is the file path).
+You can filter the list of files by a regular expression, glob or callback function (the first and only argument is the file path).

 ## LICENSE